 Our inability to continue to attract and retain key personnel may hinder our product development programs.
 Our future success depends upon the continued service of numerous key engineering, manufacturing, marketing, sales and executive personnel.
-If we are not able to continue to attract, retain and motivate qualified personnel necessary for our business, the progress of our product development programs could be hindered, and we could be otherwise adversely affected.
+If we are not able to continue to attract, retain and motivate qualified personnel necessary for our business, the progress of our product development programs could be hindered, and we could be otherwise materially adversely affected.

 Our inability to effectively implement new modules of our enterprise resource planning system could have a material adverse effect on us.
-We are currently in the process of implementing the sales and distribution modules of the enterprise resource planning (ERP) system that was initially implemented in early 2002.
+In November 2003, we restarted the implementation of the sales and distribution modules of the enterprise resource planning (ERP) system that we initially began implementing in early 2002 and postponed from September 2002 to November 2003 as part of our cost-cutting initiatives.
 The ERP system is intended to provide an integrated information system to serve all of AMD.
 We are heavily dependent on the proper function of our internal systems to conduct our business.
 System failure or malfunctioning may result in disruption of operations and the inability to process transactions.
 If we encounter unforeseen problems with regard to system operations or these additional module implementations, we could be materially adversely affected.
+In addition, if the semiconductor industry does not continue to improve in accordance with our expectations or undergoes another downturn or if demand for our products is lower than our expectations, we may again postpone implementation of these modules.